TOTO Neorest AC Washlet (Wall Hung Intelligent Toilet) Review

 The feature-rich Neorest AC wall hung toilet inherits the trait of TOTO’s hallmark features in its line of intelligent water closets.
 However, some of the features will need confirmation pending its official launch in the United States.

-Right now for the rest of the world, the flush volume of this TOTO AC Washlet is 1.6 GPF for a full flush and a partial flush of 0.8 GPF.
-As water saving is a key element for the US market, a WaterSense certification will be desirable.
-As with the current range of TOTO’s wall-hung toilets with 1.6gpf/0.9gpf capacity, all are having the WaterSense label.
-So you can expect this Neorest AC toilet will get certified too.
+The flush volume of this TOTO AC Washlet is 1.28 GPF for a full flush and a partial flush of 0.9 GPF.
+As water saving is a key element for the US market, a WaterSense certification is not an option.
+Otherwise, they will be missing opportunities in the state of California, Colorado, Georgia, and Texas which mandates the maximum flushing capacity should not more than 1.28 GPF.

 TOTO Neorest AC Washlet Features Overview